envato/ejson_wrapper/README.md

 }
 ```

-You now can add secrets into the EJSON file, in following example, `my_api_key` in plaintext entry is added:
+You now can add secrets into the EJSON file, in following example `my_api_key` in plaintext entry is added:

 ``
 # myfile.ejson